splunk/splunk-platform-automator/README.md

 ## First start and initialization

 Run vagrant the first time to initialize itself and create needed directories.
-You must execute vagrant always in side the Splunkenizer directory where the `Vagrantfile` sits, otherwise it will not work correctly.
+You must execute vagrant always in side the Splunk Automator directory where the `Vagrantfile` sits, otherwise it will not work correctly.
 You will see the usage page, when executing vagrant without options.

 ```
-cd Splunkenizer
+cd splunk-automator
 vagrant
 ```